 Step 1.
-Fill out a game tag from your license or the one provided on Page 13.
+Fill out a game tag from your license or the one provided below.
 Complete all information, except Check #, legibly and in ink.
 A game tag also may be created from any material that includes the hunter’s name, customer ID number and the date, time and zone of harvest.
 Fasten the tag to the leg of the turkey.

 Step 2.
 Check turkey via www.agfc.com, the AGFC mobile app or by calling 877-731-5627 within 12 hours of harvest.
 (Note check number on game tag.)

 Checked game does not require a tag as long as the turkey remains in the hunter’s immediate possession.
 If the animal is left at a processor or other facility before point of final storage, harvest information reflecting the name, address, species, date taken and check confirmation number must remain with all portions

 Entrails may be removed, but evidence of the animal’s sex must remain until checked.